briatte/congress/README.md

 This repository creates U.S. Congress bill cosponsorship network data similar to that of [Fowler, Waugh and Sohn][fws], ranging from 1973 to today in both chambers.
 The code mimicks the code used for the [parlnet](https://github.com/briatte/parlnet) project, which builds legislative cosponsorship networks for European countries.

+Static plots of the networks are viewable on [that page](http://f.briatte.org/parlviz/congress/plots.html).

 # HOWTO

 Replicate by running `make.r` in R after checking the dependencies at the top of the script.